Domina (TV series)

-Domina is a British-Italian historical drama television series created and written by Simon Burke for Sky Atlantic (Italy) and Sky Atlantic (UK).
+Domina is a British-Italian historical drama television series created and principally written by Simon Burke for Sky Atlantic (Italy) and Sky Atlantic (UK).
 Starring Kasia Smutniak as Livia Drusilla, it examines the power struggles of Ancient Rome from a female perspective.
-The series premiered on 14 May 2021.
-Domina has been renewed for a second series.
+The series premiered on 14 May 2021 in Italy and the UK.
+MGM+ renewed Domina for a second season, which premiered on 9 July 2023 in the United States.
+In April 2024, the series was cancelled after two seasons.

 Premise

 The series charts the life and rise of Livia Drusilla, the powerful wife of the Roman emperor Augustus Caesar.

+In series 1, the simultaneous divorces of Livia and Augustus from their respective spouses in order to marry each other causes a political sex scandal.

+All the political power is kept within the family of Augustus, Livia (his third and final wife), Agrippa (whom Augustus regards as his brother), and the daughters of Mark Antony (his son Iullus Antonius is sidelined), and Octavia (sister of Augustus).
+All their marriages are strategically arranged—never to a plebeian.

+In series 2, power goes to Tiberius (son of Livia and stepson of Augustus) who marries his stepsister Julia the Elder (daughter of Augustus) upon his ascent.
+Augustus himself mandates this marriage after Agrippa's death.